geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-08/meeting-transcript.md

 Gradient accumulation?
 Gradient checkpointing.

 ##### **Geohot** [[00:04:45](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=285)]
 Gradient checkpointing.
 Yeah, yeah, yeah.
 Yeah, gradient checkpointing.
 So gradient checkpointing is a form of this trade-off about locality.
 So, and then this locality trade-off also persists at..
 The really nice thing about this stuff and getting it right is it's identical at every layer.
 So everything that we want to do at the global layer also applies at the local layer, also applies at the register layer.
 So yeah, hopefully when we get the formulation of this stuff correct, it will all kind of fall into place.
 I read the Triton paper this weekend.
 About their..
 It's interesting.
 They don't like..
 Nothing I've read seems as good as Rangeify.
 Like, the Triton paper is talking about how they're representing their shapes in this.
 Kind of like what we do with TensorCore.
 They divide everything up into..
 They make every axis a two.
 And then you can flip all your twos around, right?
 And then this is a linear transformation.
 To move your twos around.
 And then all these things can be expressed as linear transformations.
 Like a reshape and a permute.
 Yeah, so..
 But it's still like..
 They still have this concept of reshape and permute.
 I feel like that should be dealt with at an earlier level.
-Instead of doing the reshape and the permutes on your layout, which is what the Shape Tracker was doing.
+Instead of doing the reshape and the permutes on your layout, which is what the ShapeTracker was doing.
 You can do this on..
 I mean, I guess it's still your layout, but it's at the bufferize.
 It's only the layout in the..
 In memory.
 That you're optimizing.
 It's not this like nebulous idea of a layout.
 There should be no..
 Like, if you have something that's like..
 Plus one.
 If you have something that's like buffer, plus one.
 Permute, plus one.
 This is ridiculous, right?
 There's no reason at all you should store that middle one.
 Because you can just load from it permuted.
 So the old way we used to think about this was pushing the permute.
 But forget pushing the permute.
 Just think about what the actual..
 What the actual ranges are of these things.
 And realize that the two plus ones are element-wise ops on the exact same ranges.
 So.
 Yeah.
 I think it's..
 I think it's good.
 I've now read all the..
 The Halide and the TVM.
 And see how they do this kind of stuff.
 I mean, it is..
 They have a very like range-ified view of things.
 TVM has really nice syntax too.
 Like TVM lets you..
 Most things in TVM..
 And I guess Halide too.
 Are..
 Are..
 Are..
 Are..
 Are..
 Are..
 Like you can like..
 You want to permute.
 You can say..
 B sub i comma j equals a sub j comma i.
 And I feel like that's like a really nice syntax.
 So..
 I'm going to work on that syntax.
 I'm going to work on the range-ified cost function.
 And then..
 A bunch of cleanup still around post-opt.
 Fixing this pad too.
 If there's speed regressions.
 And if there's..

 ##### **Geohot** [[00:07:50](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=470)]
 Bugs.
 Yeah.
 Yeah.